testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 must have variable {%katex%}login\_button\_color{%endkatex%} be assigned the value {%katex%}"blue"{%endkatex%}.

 It is also important to note that the requirement implies that the color of the login button stays blue.
-That's the infinite part in the definition of the behavior.
-This means that to verify this requirement using a test, the test will have to continuously check the color property of the login button to make sure it is blue and it stays blue.
+That's the infinite part of the definition of the behavior.
+This means that to verify this requirement using a test, the test will have to continuously check the color property of the login button to make sure it is blue and stays blue.
 Of course, this is not practical, nonetheless, if your users notice that your login button starts changing colors after a few seconds once the login page is loaded, they will definitely consider that to be a bug in your web application.
-Therefore, the definition of a behavior being an infinite sequence of states has very practical implications and puts a limit on what a test can actually verify.
+Therefore, the definition of a behavior as an infinite sequence of states has very practical implications and puts a limit on what a test can actually verify.

 Another example could be a requirement about a function that should return a sum of the two arguments that it is passed.